 - Call 1-800-959-8281 for more assistance from the CRA.

-- The filing date for individual income tax and benefit returns is April 30, 2021.
+- The filing date for individual income tax and benefit returns for 2022 is May 1, 2023.
 For more information visit: The Ontario Government's Filing Your Tax Return Page

 An Important Reminder: Protecting yourself from fraud

 All students are reminded that it is important to be vigilant when it comes to protecting your personal and financial information.

 The Canadian Revenue Agency (CRA) will never contact you asking for personal information such as social insurance number, credit card number, bank account number, or passport number through telephone email or mail.

 * Be aware of giving out your personal/financial information, and clicking on links you are unsure of. *